-DCPS is exploring ways to ensure that all students can access online learning platforms.
-In the meantime, students who do not have access to electronic devices or reliable internet access will be able to receive printed instructional packets from their school.
+Students who do not have access to electronic devices or reliable internet access will be able to receive printed instructional packets from their school.
 Technology companies in the DC area are also expanding access to the internet and Wi-Fi hotspots around town.
 See below for details.